 Guaranteed Replacement Cost coverage means that if anything happens to your home (the actual residential building) the full cost to replace it (including construction costs) will be covered.
-For example: if your home is insured for $150,000 and there is a fire that destroys your entire home and costs $160,000 to rebuilt it, you won't have to pay the difference out of your own pocket.
-We guarantee to rebuild the home.
-Yes, belairdirect offers this coverage in our homeowner's insurance packages.
 Please speak with a licensed insurance agent to learn more about this coverage.

-Guaranteed Replacement Cost coverage means that if anything happens to your home (the actual residential building) the full cost to replace it (including construction costs) will be covered.
-And yes, belairdirect offers this coverage in our Prestige and Prestige plus homeowners insurance packages.
+Enhanced Repair or Replacement Cost Without Deduction for Depreciation coverage means that if anything happens to your home (the actual residential building) the full cost to replace it (including construction costs) will be covered.
 Speak with a certified insurance agent to learn more.

 Replacement Cost is the cost of replacing something with a comparable new item or of repairing it (if it’s the less expensive option) without an amount taken away for depreciation.
 If repairs are being done, only new materials of the same kind and quality will be used.

 Actual Cash Value is the actual value of something on the day the claim is made, not the value of it when it was new.
 This is calculated by taking the replacement cost then taking away an amount for depreciation, which is usually figured out by the condition of an item, its resale value, and its normal life expectancy.